-When an investor establishes an options contract through an opening transaction, there is no obligation to maintain the position until it expires or is exercised.
-In fact, most options contracts are “liquidated” (closed out) through closing transactions.
-Instead of ending a position indefinitely, some investors choose to “roll” their contracts.
-There are three general ways to do this:
+When an investor establishes an options contract through an opening transaction, there’s no requirement to keep the position until expiration or exercise.
+In practice, most options positions are closed through closing transactions.

 Long 100 ABC shares at $54